C191068/JS_DOM/README.md

 DOM object is actually property of window object <br>

-which is a global top level object <br>
+which is a global top level object reperesenting a tab in the browser <br>